apigee/apijam/README.md

 # Apigee API Jam
 This is the supporting material for a one-day hands-on workshop that introduces developers to Apigee Edge.
 We call this event an "**Apigee API Jam**".

-All of the material here is released under the [MIT license](./LICENSE.md)
+All of the material here is released under the [Apache 2.0 license](./LICENSE.md)

 ### Agenda
 * A brief presentation : 15 mins